BASED ON POLICY NUMBER AND TITLE:

 2-13-0 EP5: ASSET PROTECTION 7-4-0: PHYSICAL FACILITIES, USE BY OUTSIDE AGENCIES

-- The Coordinator will review the requests to determine availability, appropriateness, and consistency with the College’s mission and values.
+- The Director of Conference Services will review the requests to determine availability, appropriateness, and consistency with the College’s mission and values.

-- After each request has been reviewed, the appropriate College contact person will notify the requester regarding facility availability and to coordinate any catering requests.
+- After each request has been reviewed, Conference Services staff will notify the requester regarding facility availability and coordinate all event details.

-- The Coordinator will confirm an event after the external group signs the Facilities Use contract and submits a 50% deposit for rental fee by check, cashier’s check, or credit card.
+- Conference Services staff will confirm an event after the external group signs the Facilities Use contract.

 - The College will not provide facilities to any agency or organization that plans to conduct training or educational programs that conflict with the College’s credit or continuing education offerings.